 In addition to ovarian cancer in women, some studies have shown that talc miners have an increased risk of lung cancer and other respiratory conditions due to prolonged exposure to talc particles while on the job.

 It is also possible for talcum powder products to be contaminated with asbestos fibers.
 Many talc mines are contaminated with asbestos because the veins of talc and the veins of asbestos run adjacent to each other, resulting in the asbestos being removed right along with the talc.
 The contaminated talc is then used to manufacture supposed asbestos-free products such as cosmetics and body powders that actually contain asbestos.
-In fact, the first case against Johnson & Johnson for asbestos in its talc products causing mesothelioma is taking place in California.

 Legal Services for Mesothelioma and Ovarian Cancer Victims